colinwilson/terraform-hcloud-docker-host/README.md

 ### Hetzner Cloud Account

-A [Hetzner Cloud account](https://accounts.hetzner.com/signUp) with an API Token (with Read & Write permissions) to provision the resources of this module.
+A [Hetzner Cloud account](https://accounts.hetzner.com/signUp) and [API Token](https://colinwilson.uk/2020/10/31/generate-an-api-token-in-hetzner-cloud/) (with Read & Write permissions) to provision the resources of this module.